-The next step is to submit the draft Plan for Examination in Public.
-The purpose of the Examination is to consider whether the Joint Plan complies with relevant legal requirements for producing Local Plans, including the Duty to Cooperate, and meets the national tests of ‘soundness’ for Local Plans.
-It is anticipated that the Plan will be submitted to the Planning Inspectorate in mid-end November and a date for the EiP will be provided once this has been confirmed by the Inspector.
+The purpose of the Examination was to consider whether the Joint Plan complies with relevant legal requirements for producing Local Plans, including the Duty to Cooperate, and meets the national tests of ‘soundness’ for Local Plans.
+The Inspector's report is now awaited.

 Further information about the Plan is available on the Joint Plan website.

 Update November 2017 – INEOS Shale UK, the company with several Oil & Gas exploration (PEDL) licences along the southern edge of the National Park and Northern edge of the Yorkshire Wolds (south of Malton) have approached the Authority to advise that, in 2018, they are to commence public consultation events to explain their exploration intentions in respect of their local licenses.
 These will start in the Yorkshire Wolds (south of Malton) and then be followed by the southern edge of the North York Moors Local Plan.
 Details will be published in the local Press nearer the time and we will aim to publish them on this webpage.

 The 'Core Strategy and Development Policies' sets out the policies which guide where new development will take place in the National Park and to determine planning applications.
 The Core Strategy and Development Policies was adopted in November 2008 following an examination by an Inspector.